cs763/Spring2018/README.md

       <td>
 	      <strong>Robust Methods in Computer Vision</strong>
 	<ul>
-	<li>RANSAC time complexity analysis, analysis of expected no. of iterations
+	<li>RANSAC: time complexity and expected no. of iterations
 	<li>Using RANSAC for Homography estimation
 	<li>Introduction to the Laplacian distribution
 	<li>LMeds: Least Median of Squares